Sleeping Beauty (1959 film): Plot

 Shortly before sunset, the fairies bring Aurora to the castle for her birthday celebration.
-Maleficent appears as a glowing ball of light and hypnotically beckons Aurora to a tower room, where Aurora pricks her finger on a spindle of a spinning wheel that Maleficent conjures and falls into a deep sleep.
-The fairies place the sleeping Aurora in the highest tower, and put the entire kingdom to sleep until Aurora is awakened.
-While doing so, Flora overhears a conversation between Hubert and Stefan, and realizes that Phillip is the boy that Aurora met.
+Maleficent appears as a glowing ball of light and hypnotically beckons Aurora to a tower room, where Aurora pricks her finger on the spindle of a spinning wheel (that Maleficent conjures) and falls into a deep sleep.
+The fairies place the sleeping Aurora in the highest tower, and put the entire kingdom to sleep until she is awakened.
+While doing so, Flora overhears a conversation between Hubert and Stefan, and realizes that Phillip is the man Aurora met.
 The fairies rush to the cottage, only to discover that Phillip has been abducted by Maleficent.

-At her domain, the Forbidden Mountain, Maleficent reveals Aurora's identity to Phillip.
-She plans to lock him away until he is an old man on the verge of death before releasing him to meet Aurora, who will not have aged a single day.
-The fairies rescue Phillip and arm him with the magical Sword of Truth and the Shield of Virtue.
+At her domain, the Forbidden Mountain, Maleficent reveals Aurora's identity to Phillip; she also tells her plans to lock Phillip away until he is an old man on the verge of death before releasing him to meet Aurora, who will not age a day.
+The fairies rescue Phillip and arm him with the magical Sword of Truth and the Shield of Virtue to fend off Maleficent's goons.
 Maleficent surrounds Stefan's castle with a forest of thorns, but Phillip breaks through it.
-Outraged, she transforms into a giant, fire-breathing dragon, overpowering Phillip.
-The fairies enchant Phillip's sword, which he throws straight into Maleficent's heart, killing her.
+Then, she transforms into a fire-breathing dragon, confronting Phillip personally.
+The fairies enchant Phillip's sword, which he throws into Maleficent's heart, killing her.

 Phillip finds Aurora and awakens her with a kiss, bringing the rest of the kingdom out of their slumber.
-The two descend to the ballroom, where Aurora reunites with her parents and happily dances with Phillip as the good fairies look on with joy.
+The two descend to the ballroom, where Aurora reunites with her parents and happily dances with Phillip, as the good fairies look on with joy.